 Furthermore, if you create an archive of your past recordings, you can re-listen to them and have a clear idea of your progress.
 And this, of course, will fuel your motivation for getting better and better.

-Ready-Made Guitar Practice Routines
+Ready-Made Guitar Practice Session

 In the following, you find a number of ready-made guitar practice routines.
 Use them as a starting point for tailoring your own guitar practice schedule.
 There is no one-size-fits-all, then you might want to adapt them depending on your taste.